OpenVoxelStudios/CLI/README.md

 The OpenVoxel Launcher directly in your terminal!
 A command-line interface for managing Minecraft accounts, downloading maps, and launching Minecraft with OpenVoxel Studios content.

+> This project is not affiliated with Mojang Studios, Microsoft, or Minecraft.
+Minecraft is a trademark of Mojang Studios.
+All rights to the game and its assets belong to their respective owners.

 ## Features

 - 🔐 **Secure Authentication:** Uses system keychain to store Minecraft access tokens